 Our program attracts students from a variety of backgrounds with different career goals and legal interests.
 The LL.M. program prepares them to leverage knowledge of U.S. law on the job and equips them to advance their career in a variety of ways.
 These include:

 Practicing at home with greater international insight

-In addition to preparing students for the bar examination in California and Washington state, the LL.M. program helps students advance their careers through personalized career guidance and networking opportunities with our community of accomplished alumni living and working all over the world.
+In addition to preparing students for the bar examination in California state, the LL.M. program helps students advance their careers through personalized career guidance and networking opportunities with our community of accomplished alumni living and working all over the world.